The Trustee Board

 The Student Trustees cannot sit on Council or hold major Union Office.
 They, alongside the External Trustees, provide a voice on the Board that is independent of the Officers.
 These students are also elected.
 One of these students is elected a Postgraduate Assembly and three are elected through our normal elections process.

-- Bradley Foster – Student Trustee (PG place)
+- Oluwafemi Adeyemi – Student Trustee (PG place)

 What is a Student Trustee?